kirill-grouchnikov/aurora/docs/theming/painters/highlight.md

 The yellow highlights in the leftmost pane and the blue highlights in the middle pane are provided by the combination of the `AuroraBoxWithHighlights` composable and a custom application skin.
 The custom application skin uses:

-* `AuroraColorSchemeBundle.registerHighlightColorScheme` for registering yellow and blue color schemes for painting the highlight fill.
+* `ContainerColorTokensBundle.registerActiveContainerTokens` for registering yellow and blue color tokens for painting the highlight surface and outline, using the `ContainerColorTokensAssociationKind.Highlight` association kind.
-* `AuroraColorSchemeBundle.registerColorScheme` with `ColorSchemeAssociationKind.HighlightBorder` for registering a brown color scheme for painting the highlight borders in the leftmost pane.
-* `AuroraPainters.highlightFillPainter` configured with a fill painter that draws a flat (no gradient) highlight appearance.
+* `AuroraPainters.highlightSurfacePainter` configured with a surface painter that draws a flat (no gradient) highlight appearance.

 ### Management API